Humboldt-WI/blog/content/research/information_systems_1920/output2.md

 #### Price Points

-We can observe that most products are selling at low price points - most of the store's revenue comes from products cheaper than 5 Euros.
-This is specific to grocery stores.
+We can observe that most products are selling at low price points - most of the store's revenue comes from products cheaper than 5 Euros, and in fact, most products cost between 50 cents and 1 Euro.
+This fact is specific to grocery stores.

 ```